HangfireIO/Hangfire.Documentation/background-processing/configuring-queues.rst

 Configuring Job Queues
 ======================

 Hangfire can process multiple queues.
-If you want to prioritize your jobs or split the processing across your servers (some processes the archive queue, others – the images queue, etc), you can tell Hangfire about your decisions.
+If you want to prioritize your jobs, or split the processing across your servers (some processes for the archive queue, others for the images queue, etc), you can tell Hangfire about your decisions.

-To place a job into a different queue, use the QueueAttribute class on your method:
+To place a job into a different queue, use the ``QueueAttribute`` class on your method:

 .. code-block:: c#

-   [Queue("critical")]
+   [Queue("alpha")]
    public void SomeMethod() { }

    BackgroundJob.Enqueue(() => SomeMethod());